Kubernetes Networking: Fundamental Concepts Explained (2023)

 LoadBalancer Service

 A LoadBalancer Service is a way to distribute traffic across multiple nodes in your cluster.
-For example, it can send some requests to Node 1, some to Node 2, and some to Node 3, in an attempt to not overload any single node, and evenly distribute the workload.
-And the traffic coming from an external source can go through a path like this: External client 🡪 Loadbalancer 🡪 Worker Node IP 🡪 NodePort 🡪 ClusterIP Service 🡪 Pod.
+For example, it can send some requests to Node 1, some to Node 2, and some to Node 3 in an attempt to not overload any single node and evenly distribute the workload.
+The traffic coming from an external source can go through a path like this: External client 🡪 Loadbalancer 🡪 Worker Node IP 🡪 NodePort 🡪 ClusterIP Service 🡪 Pod.

 However, for a LoadBalancer Service to work, it is required to use Kubernetes on a cloud platform that supports the LoadBalancer Service type.
 This is because the LoadBalancer Service relies on the cloud platform where the Kubernetes cluster is provisioned to create and manage the load balancer.

-It's important to keep in mind that the load-balancing logic will be implemented by the cloud provider and not by Kubernetes.
+It's important to remember that the cloud provider will implement the load-balancing logic, not Kubernetes.

 For a more detailed description of Kubernetes networking logic, you can read this blog about Kubernetes Ingress.
 This also covers some additional things about the LoadBalancer, limitations, and how to overcome some limitations with the Ingress object.